-Partner projects are predominantly grant funds that SPT makes to local authority partners, although other organisations will be grant funded from time to time.
-Although the projects will be managed by the respective grantees the projects are still reported on internally the same as any other project.
-SPT officers are in contact with local authorities on a regular basis and have scheduled quarterly monitoring meetings to ensure that the overall capital programme is managed and updated appropriately.
+Partner projects predominantly involve grant funding that SPT provides to other organisations, such as our constituent local authorities.
+Although the projects will be managed directly by the partners, they are still reported on internally in the same way as any other project.
+SPT officers are in contact with the partners on a regular basis, to ensure that the overall capital programme is managed and updated appropriately.